Skip to main content

 Snapshots

-Save and restore sandbox filesystem and memory state.
+Save and restore sandbox filesystem, memory, and running processes.

 Networking